Codappix/cdx_feuser_locations/readme.md

 Configuration is done via Constants Editor where each field provides further information.

+You need to activate *Google Maps JavaScript API* for displaying google maps, and *Google Maps Geocoding API* for geocoding of addresses.

 ## Usage

 Insert a new frontend user, select type *Location* and fill out the fields.